KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 The **row** attribute is optional and is a number type attribute.
 This attribute can let you retrieve a specific row according to the position in the dataset.
 If no row is selected the first row column value will be shown.

 The **aggregation** attribute is optional and is a string type attribute.
 If inserted the value shown will be the aggregation of all column rows values.
-The available aggregations are: AVG,MIN,MAX,SUM,COUNT_DISTINCT,COUNT,DISTINCT COUNT.
+The available aggregations are: AVG, MIN, MAX, SUM, COUNT_DISTINCT, COUNT, DISTINCT COUNT.

 The **precision** attribute is optional and is a number type attribute.
 If added and if the result value is a number, the decimal precision will be forced to the selected one.